Freedom Caucus says ‘no further discussion’ on debt ceiling until Senate passes House GOP bill

 House Republicans passed their debt limit proposal — titled the Limit, Save, Grow Act — in a 217-215 vote last month.
 The legislation would lift the borrowing limit by $1.5 trillion or through March 2024, whichever comes first, and it would implement $4.8 trillion in spending cuts.

-The legislation calls for capping federal funding at fiscal year 2022 levels, limiting spending growth to one percent every year over the next decade, beefing up work requirements for some social programs and clawing back unused COVID-19 funds.
+The legislation calls for capping federal funding at fiscal 2022 levels, limiting spending growth to 1 percent every year over the next decade, beefing up work requirements for some social programs and clawing back unused COVID-19 funds.

 House Republicans have since called on the Senate to take up the measure, but Schumer has called it “dead on arrival.”
 President Biden also issued a veto threat should it land on his desk.
 Democrats had initially pushed for a “clean” debt ceiling increase — meaning no conditions are associated with the hike — and said they would discuss federal spending as part of the annual appropriations process.